chompie1337/SIGRed_RCE_PoC/README.md

 ![Alt text](images/forward.png?raw=true "Set up a forwarder")
 ![Alt text](images/ch0mpie.png?raw=true "Forwarding for ch0mpie.com")

-This is so you can listen on port 53 and still have a DNS server configured.

 ### Registering a custom Nameserver

 If you are NOT setting a forwarder, i.e. actually registering your attacker machine as a custom name server for your domain and running this over real internet...